DeesseFortuna/yt2mega/README.md

 - Interrupted uploads don't fix themselves (if a half-uploaded file is on mega.nz, the script will skip it)
 - Only supports one folder level deep on mega, i.e., /Root/YouTube-Backups-VSauce
 - Only runs on GNU+Linux (There is always Bash on Ubuntu on Windows though)
+- Haven't tested it, but deleted videos might mess up the indexing - Please let me know if you encounter this, and how you fixed it if you did.